USTelecom is a strong advocate of ensuring reasonable access to programming content.

 Broadband’s traditional benefits to consumers have been supplemented by the increasing availability of video – now available through both cable and Internet streaming.
 This new addition to the broadband scene has given rise to intense competition, which in turn has revealed the need to reassess today’s video and content marketplace.

-In a recent inquiry into video completion, the FCC created a new analytical framework that categorizes entities that deliver video programming into three groups and organizes factors for each.
+In an earlier inquiry into video completion, the Federal Communications Commission (FCC) created a new analytical framework that categorizes entities that deliver video programming into three groups and organizes factors for each.
 The FCC is also reviewing other critical video-related issues, including the questions of program access and retransmission consent.

 USTelecom supports the ability of our members to provide video to their customers at fair and equitable rates.
 We are dedicated advocates on the retransmission consent issue, which allows our members to carry local networks at a reasonable rate.
 And we have advocated before the FCC about program access complaints, resulting in new rules with protect video providers from being shut out of important programming by their competitors.